Who We Are

 The World Justice Project® (WJP) is an independent, multidisciplinary organization working to advance the rule of law around the world.

 Effective rule of law reduces corruption, combats poverty and disease, and protects people from injustices large and small.
 It is the foundation for communities of peace, equity, and opportunity—underpinning development, accountable government, and respect for fundamental rights.

 Traditionally, the rule of law has been viewed as the domain of lawyers and judges.
 But everyday issues of safety, rights, justice, and governance affect us all; everyone is a stakeholder in the rule of law.

-The World Justice Project engages citizens and leaders from across the globe and from multiple sectors and professions to advance the rule of law.
-Through our complementary and mutually reinforcing programs of Research and Scholarship, the WJP Rule of Law Index, and Engagement, WJP seeks to increase public awareness about the foundational importance of the rule of law, stimulate policy reforms, and develop practical programs at the community level.
+The World Justice Project engages citizens and leaders from across the globe and from multiple work disciplines to advance the rule of law.
+Through Research and Scholarship, the WJP Rule of Law Index, and Engagement, WJP seeks to increase public awareness about the foundational importance of the rule of law, stimulate policy reforms, and develop practical programs at the community level.

 Founded by William H. Neukom in 2006 as a presidential initiative of the American Bar Association (ABA), and with the initial support of 21 other strategic partners, the World Justice Project transitioned into an independent 501(c)(3) non-profit organization in 2009.
 Its offices are located in Washington, DC, and Seattle, WA, USA.